Emily VanCamp

 Emily Irene VanCamp (/ˌvæn'kæmp/; born May 12, 1986) is a Canadian actress.
-She gained acclaim and international recognition for portraying the lead role of Emily Thorne on the ABC series Revenge (2011–2015).
-She also starred on the Fox medical drama series The Resident (2018–2021).
+She gained acclaim and international recognition for portraying the lead role of Emily Thorne on the television series Revenge (2011–2015).
+She also starred on the drama series Everwood (2002–2006), the family drama series Brothers & Sisters (2007–2010), and the medical drama series The Resident (2018–2022).

-She has appeared in various films including Black Irish (2007), Carriers (2009), Norman (2010), The Girl in the Book (2015), and Boundaries (2016), as well as various television shows including Everwood (2002–2006), Glory Days (2002), and Brothers & Sisters (2007–2010).
-She portrays Sharon Carter in the Marvel Cinematic Universe, first appearing in the film Captain America: The Winter Soldier (2014).
+VanCamp has also appeared in various films, including Black Irish (2007), Carriers (2009), Norman (2010), The Girl in the Book (2015), and Boundaries (2016), as well as other television series such as Glory Days (2002).
+Since 2014, she has portrayed Sharon Carter in the Marvel Cinematic Universe, starting with Captain America: The Winter Soldier.

 Early life

 VanCamp was born on May 12, 1986, in Port Perry, Ontario.
 Her father is an animal nutritionist, and her first job was working for him, delivering food to clients in and around her hometown.
 VanCamp started to dance at age three.
 At age 11, she wanted to become a professional dancer and convinced her parents to let her attend a summer training program in Montreal.
 When she was 12, she was accepted to the École supérieure de ballet du Québec, the training program of Les Grands Ballets Canadiens, and moved in with a French-Canadian family.